Deploy Java App With MySQL on Kubernetes

 This creates a configmap java-app-config on the pet-clinic-app namespace, which contains content of the application.properties file which helps the application to connect with the MySQL database.

-The username and password are given as a variable so that it can get the username and password from secret while deploying the application.
+The username and password are given as a variable so that it can get the username and password from the env variables, which are retrieved from the secret.

 apiVersion: apps/v1